davidsneighbour/hugo-modules/documentation/hugo-youtube/index.md

   list: true
 config:
   band: gohugo
+summary: A responsive and very fast shortcode to add youtube videos to your Hugo website.
 ---

 A responsive and very fast shortcode to add youtube videos to your Hugo website.